Kim Min-seok (politician): Early life and education

-In 1987, Ms Kim lost his second son, Kim Min-hwa.
+In 1987, Ms. Kim lost her second son, Kim Min-hwa.
 At the hospital mortuary, Kim Dae-jung, who later became the country's president, visited her.
-Around that period, Kim Min-seok himself could also be closer to the future President.
+Around that period, Kim Min-seok himself grew closer to the future President.

-Politics
+Kim received a Juris Master degree from Tsinghua University in China in 2010.

-Early years
+Early political career (1990–92)

 Kim started his political career in 1990 when he joined the Democratic Party, known as the Little Democrats, led by Lee Ki-taek.
 He, therefore, did not share a same party with Kim Dae-jung, who led the Peace Democratic Party (PDP) at that time, till both the PDP and the Little Democrats were merged and re-founded as the Democratic Party in 1991.

 Prior to the 1992 election, Kim was nominated the Democratic candidate for Yeongdeungpo 2nd constituency by the co-Presidents, Kim Dae-jung and Lee Ki-taek.
 He faced off against the former Deputy Prime Minister and the ruling Democratic Liberal Party (DLP) nominee Rha Woong-bae but lost to the DLP candidate by a margin of 260 votes.
 He demanded a recount but the margin was slightly widened for 25 votes.

-Following the defeat, Kim moved to the United States for obtaining 2 master's degrees — one in international politics at Columbia University and the other in public administration at John F. Kennedy School of Government of Harvard University.
+Following the defeat, Kim moved to the United States for a Master of Public Administration from John F. Kennedy School of Government of Harvard University.
 He returned to South Korea prior to the 1995 local elections where he helped his party's nominee for the Mayor of Seoul Cho Soon.
 He attracted the youth votes and Cho was elected to the position.

-Parliamentary career
+National Assembly (1996–2002)

 In the 1996 election, Kim was nominated the candidate of the National Congress for New Politics (NCNP) for Yeongdeungpo 2nd and faced off with Choi Young-han, an actor, broadcaster and the nominee of the ruling New Korea Party (NKP).
-He contested under the slogan, "Kim to the Parliament, Choi to the Stage (김민석을 국회로, 최불암은 무대로)".
+He contested under the slogan, "Kim to the Parliament, Choi to the Stage" (김민석을 국회로, 최불암은 무대로).
 He successfully defeated the famous actor; being just 32 years old, he was the youngest MP as well as the opposition candidate received the highest votes in Seoul.